CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```CLASSIC``` Location is allowed when classic zombies are enabled.
 - ```FARM```
 - ```FUNGAL``` Location is related to fungi.
 Used to classify location.
-- ```LAKE``` Location is is placed on a lake and will be ignored for placement if the overmap doesn't contain any lake terrain.
+- ```LAKE``` Location is placed on a lake and will be ignored for placement if the overmap doesn't contain any lake terrain.
 - ```MI-GO``` Location is related to mi-go.
 - ```SAFE_AT_WORLDGEN``` Location will not spawn overmap monster groups during worldgen (does not affect monsters spawned by mapgen).
 - ```TRIFFID``` Location is related to triffids.
 Used to classify location.